sevya/parallelized_RECON_protocol_capture/SI Protocol Capture.md

 ### Refinement of input structures
 After preparing and saving the complexes to be used for design, we first want to refine them to prevent small clashes from introducing artifacts into the score function.
 We will use Rosetta relax with restraints to the backbone coordinates to do a subtle refinement.
-The restraints are placed on all C atoms with a standard deviation of 1 Å. We use the following command, XML and options file to run the restrained relax.
+The restraints are placed on all C $ \alpha $ atoms with a standard deviation of 1 Å. We use the following command, XML and options file to run the restrained relax.
 We must also make the output folder for our models to go in.

 	mkdir C05_templates_relaxed